UCG Music Director Caesar Storlazzi at the organ. The program runs through Saturday night. Lucy Gellman Photos.

 Aaron Tan: "It's just celebrating something beautiful that was created by a fellow human."

 Bach in the Subways began nine years ago, when New York-based cellist Dale Henderson began playing Bach Cello Suites in New York City subway stations.
 A near-lifelong fan of the composer, Henderson saw the event as a chance to make the music more accessible to people as attendance waned at classical music concerts, and mentions of the composer grew rarer in the public sphere.
-Instead of cracking his case open for donations, Henderson offered his audiences a postcard about his project, and what made Bach so worthy of a mellifluous birthday bash centuries after he had left the earth.
+Instead of cracking his case open for donations, Henderson offered his audiences a postcard about his project, and what made Bach so worthy of a mellifluous birthday bash centuries after he left the earth.

 Nine years in, the program has exploded into a 36-hour Bachfest across almost 200 countries.
 In New Haven, it runs as a collaboration between musicologist Kerala Snyder, an organist and professor emeritus at Yale who is still active in the city's music community, and UCG Music Director Caesar Storlazzi, a New Haven native who plays organ and oboe in addition to his work at Yale University.
 Over two jam-packed days of performances, they expect to hear from artists playing Bach on string and wind instruments, in addition to the church's Baroque-style organ, Steinway grand piano, and harpsichord.